Rodolopho/Aliascss/README.md

 </html>
 ```
 ####How it works
-"In AliasCSS , normally every Aliascss's className holds single property and value/s for it. "
+#####"In AliasCSS , normally every Aliascss's className holds single property and value/s for it."

 In the above example, look at class attribute of h1 element i.e __\<h1 class="fw6 br5px bgc_hccc c_ngreen p10px dib"\\>Hello, world\!\</h1\>__.
 This is just ordinary h1 element with class "fw6 br5px bgc_hccc c_ngreen p10px dib".
 But the classes defined holds special meaning, they are not just classNames they are also aliases of className property and values in the form of classNames----which is compiled to a corresponding property and value by ACSS .
 __fw6 alias for font-wight:600br5px__ alias for __border-radius:5px__ and  __bgc_hccc__ alias for __background-color:#ccc__, here __c_h__ means color by hexadecimal if you want color by name simply use c_n e.g __bgc_nred__